webzille/FileManager/README.md

 > composer require webzille/filemanager:dev-main

+After requiring the package, you need to create a symbolic link to where the filemanager will upload the files to

+> php artisan storage:link

 Below are the instructions to implement the filemanager with SimpleMDE, but you can use the filemanager with any editor of your choice.
 Only differences would be are how you add a custom button to the editor and how you append the generated markdown/html to the editor.